Honoring the quiet labor of presence.

 Other days, it’s a quiet walk with a friend who is struggling.

-I’ve learned that the days that feel most full are usually the ones where I gave space—
+I’ve learned that the days that feel most full are usually the ones where I held space—for someone else, for my animals, or for myself.

 photo by Elizabeth Duvivier